-Ms. Bausch has served as our Senior Vice President, Global Industrial Coatings since January 2021.
+Ms. Bausch has served as our President, Global Industrial Coatings since January 2024.
+Prior to that, Ms. Bausch was our Senior Vice President, Global Industrial Coatings from January 2021 until January 2024.
 Previously, Ms. Bausch led the Asia Pacific region and the Fluid Technologies business unit for the Carlisle Companies Inc., a manufacturer of engineered products used in roofing, architectural metal, aerospace, medical technologies, industrial, transportation, refinish, and agriculture, mining and construction equipment markets.
 Before Carlisle, she led the Industrial Coatings business for PPG from 2014 to 2017 and, before that, spent 25 years at Dow Corning Corporation in a variety of senior management and commercial roles.
-Ms. Bausch served on the board of directors of the Kraton Corporation from 2017 to 2022.
+Ms. Bausch currently serves on the board of directors of GATX Corporation and served on the board of directors of the Kraton Corporation from 2017 to 2022.
 She earned a B.S. in Business Administration, summa cum laude, from Alma College and a M.B.A. from the University of Michigan - Flint.